benjaminzwhite/reasoning-models/README.md

 - [EmbRACE-3K: Embodied Reasoning and Action in Complex Environments](https://arxiv.org/abs/2507.10548)
 - [Reinforced Visual Perception with Tools](https://arxiv.org/abs/2509.01656) - Tool use for vision models, reasoning about which tools to use (like depth perception or object detection)
 - [Mini-o3: Scaling Up Reasoning Patterns and Interaction Turns for Visual Search](https://arxiv.org/abs/2509.07969)
+- [MARS2 2025 Challenge on Multimodal Reasoning: Datasets, Methods, Results, Discussion, and Outlook](https://arxiv.org/abs/2509.14142) - nice, it's a writeup/summary of: ICCV 2025 MARS2 Workshop and Challenge - Multimodal Reasoning and Slow Thinking in the Large Model Era: Towards System 2 and Beyond

 #### Topic - Robotics